 The latest study about click-through-rates in the organic Google results once more underlines the importance of a top ranking position in Google search.
 Only if your website is among the top five results it has a good chance to get clicked.

 On average the first five results on the Google search results page receive 67.60% of all clicks for a search query conducted on a desktop device.
 Thereof the first result achieves the highest amount of clicks with 31.24% of all clicks.
 The results ranked on positions 6-10 receive only 3.73% of the clicks.
 Thus 71.33% of clicks for a search query go to page one.

 The results on pages 2 and 3 (ranking positions 11-30) together receive 5.59% of the clicks.
 The other percentages go to AdWords or search queries that do not result in a click (for example because the search query is refined or the sought-after answer is found directly in the search engine results page).

 For Google searches on mobile devices the first five results also get the highest amount of clicks with 66.93%.
 The results ranked on positions 6-10 achieve 3.98% of all clicks, pages 2 and 3 together 9.14%.
 It is interesting to see that mobile users seem to scroll more than desktop users.

 For branded searches the first result gets 50% of all clicks.
 The reason is that for search queries with brand names the corresponding company website is typically the top result and is clicked directly.

-If you would like to know more about this study you can download it here.
+If you want to know more about the study check out this website.

 Read our blog to learn how to achieve a top ranking in the Google search results.
 Or contact me directly if you would like to know what your current SEO positioning is and how to improve your ranking positions: